PBS 137 of X: Bundling a Library with Webpack (Webpack)

 Why do we need a Bundler?

-When you use an open source library like jQuery or MomentJS in your code, you import a single file, usually from a CDN (content delivery network), and it injects a variable into the global scope that you use to access the library, $ in case of jQuery, and moment in the case of MomentJS.
+in the case of MomentJS.
 If you’ve ever opened one of those all-in-one files, you’ll notice the code looks utterly cryptic and like no human could understand or maintain it.
 That’s because it wasn’t written by a human; it was built by a bundler based on some (hopefully) well organised human-readable code, probably broken into lots of sub-modules and spread across multiple files.
 There’s also a good chance the code the humans wrote imported 3rd-party code from elsewhere, and the bundler injected all that code into the one file too.

 So, when it comes to bundling a library, the input is a folder full of your own JavaScript files which can, in turn, import third-party modules, and the output is a single file that includes and encapsulates all your code and all the dependencies it imports.
-This single output file can be formatted in many different was, including as an ES 6 JavaScript module, or any of the older standard that pre-date the ES 6 spec like CommonJS.
-One of the most common output formats is UMD (Universal Module Definition), which is compatible with all the common pseudo-standards, and is still the format with the broadest browser support.
+This single output file can be formatted in many different ways, including as an ES 6 JavaScript module, or any of the older standards that pre-date the ES 6 spec like CommonJS.
+One of the most common output formats is UMD (Universal Module Definition), which is compatible with all the common pseudo-standards and is still the format with the broadest browser support.
 This is why UMD is the format used by many major open source libraries like jQuery and MomentJS.

 Why Encapsulate Dependencies?